meatpiHQ/wican-fw/docs/content/5.RealDash/Usage.md

 1. Enter IP and Port
 1. Click Done

-### BLE Device Configuration:
+### BLE Device Configuration

-**If you're using firmware verion v1.64 or below please update to the [latest version](https://github.com/meatpiHQ/wican-fw/releases/) before enabling BLE**
+**If you're using firmware version v1.64 or below please update to the [latest version](https://github.com/meatpiHQ/wican-fw/releases/) before enabling BLE**

 1. Go to configuration webpage.
 1. Select the baudrate
 1. Set the "BLE Status" to enable

 **Note: When the BLE is connected, the device will automatically turn off the WiFi configuration access point.
 Once BLE is disconnected the configuration access point will turn back on.**

 ### OBD2